JuliaKanik/JuliaKanik/README.md

 ### 🍀 I'm Julia, an aspiring full-stack developer 👨‍💻

-- 🔭 I’m currently learning HTML, CSS ans JS
+- 🔭 I’m currently learning PHP

 - 🌱 I’m currently on Coding Traineeship with IT Career Switch